 Hex-Tile Fireplace with Built-In Shelf Alcove

-The watercolor art mounted above the fireplace picks up the blue tones scattered throughout the shelving display, creating a cohesive color story.
+The watercolor art mounted above the fireplace picks up blue tones scattered throughout the shelving display, creating a cohesive color story.
 The live plants add life and movement that static decor alone can’t provide.

 Black Floating Shelves with Eclectic Personal Collections